aseprite/aseprite/src/README.md

 These libraries are easy to be used and embedded in other software because they don't depend on any other component.

-  * [allegro](allegro/): Modified version of [Allegro](http://alleg.sourceforge.net/) library, used for keyboard/mouse input, and drawing 2D graphics on screen.
   * [clip](https://github.com/aseprite/clip): Clipboard library.
   * [fixmath](fixmath/): Fixed point operations (original code from Allegro code by Shawn Hargreaves).
   * [flic](https://github.com/aseprite/flic): Library to load/save FLI/FLC files.